TWO THUMBS UP!

 THE MATADOR HITS THE MARK

-THE MATADOR and since he's played by Pierce Brosnan, you can't help but see him a bit as James Bond gone wrong.
+He's graying, a bit grizzled and undeniably lonely, with no home, no job security, no friends and no future to speak of.
+He has spent most of his years killing strangers, and now he's starting to question the value of his work.
+Meet Julian Noble, central figure of THE MATADOR and since he's played by Pierce Brosnan, you can't help but see him a bit as James Bond gone wrong.
 At this stage, Julian is still dashing and still a smash with the ladies, but he may be becoming more dangerous to himself than others.
 The will to kill is waning, and that weakness leaves him vulnerable.
 It's at this point that Julian runs into Danny Wright (Greg Kinnear) in a hotel bar in Mexico City.
 Writer-director Richard Shepard has some wonderful characters here, and THE MATADOR works best when he just lets them ramble with one another or focuses on Julian's rapscallion life.
 The film's story -- what there is of it -- wisely doesn't even try to compete with its trio of personalities.
 Yes, there's a twist or two and enough action to keep things from ever feeling static.
 But the chief joy in this film is the balance of vulnerability and conniving slickness that Brosnan brings to his hit man and the easy kick that a middle-class husband and wife get out of knowing him.
 It is, obviously, a part Brosnan has been bred for.
 At some point, he had to play the anti-Bond, so why not get it over with quickly?
 Julian is cocksure and indifferent to social niceties -- at one point he struts through a tony hotel lobby in little more than a thong -- but there's also a fragility creeping up on him.
 Like the movie, Brosnan’s filled with humor and a bit more.
 Equally good, though less flashy, are Kinnear and Davis, each so darn wholesome and yet craving a bit of spice.
 Director Shepard teases the viewer a bit as he brushes Julian up against them, but the characters hold true.
 The sheer brassiness of Brosnan playing a failing, faltering hit man, disarmed by a sudden stroke of (gulp) morality is too sweet to pass up.
 As is a film that dares to show the American middle class living vicariously through hints of violence.
 THE MATADOR may not be perfect.
 But it still hits the mark.

 -- Tom Long, Detroit News